rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-repositories.md

   :::note

-  You can use the **OCI URL** field to fine-tune how many charts from the registry are availabe for installation on Rancher.
+  You can use the **OCI URL** field to fine-tune how many charts from the registry are available for installation on Rancher.
 More generic endpoints target more charts, as the following examples demonstrate:

     - `oci://<registry-host>`: Every chart in the registry becomes available for installation, regardless of namespace or tag.
     - `oci://<registry-host>/<namespace>`: Every chart in the specified namespace within the registry becomes available for installation.